sidewayss/private-to-public/README.md

 It's a simple, global minification of private names to a single character using contiguous blocks of valid character codes and the `++` operator.
 The limit of ~2400 private names applies to the entire class family for static and instance properties combined (*they share the same namespace*\*).
 Each replacement property name must be unique across the entire class family or subclasses will have overlapping properties, as if overriding the superclass - which never happens with private properties.

+> *NOTE:* It does not generate a source map of any kind.
+It would be a nice enhancement.

 > *NOTE:* If your class family spans multiple files, you must feed the source files into Babel in descending order, superclass to subclasses.
 On the positive side, the plugin handles multi-file class families.

 The only other possible issue is that these are valid characters, and you could already be using one or more of them as single-character property names for your class; but it's not likely.
 The UTF-16 characters are in blocks that are unlikely to be used in source code at all, regardless of the length of the name.
-If you are only using ASCII characters, then there's zero chance of a name conflict, and you'll be setting `"aToZ":true`.
+If you are only using ASCII characters, then there's zero chance of a name conflict.

+*Yes, it's kludgy, a hack, but minification is a hacky enterprise: no standards, obtuse options, and no shortage of disclaimers.
+If you don't need a source map, then this is a practical solution for minifiying private properties while transpiling them to public for backward compatibility.*

 ### Character blocks
 #### UTF-8 for `"aToZ":true`: